tytydraco/yessleep/out/I_am_the_only_surviving_crew_member_of_a_giant_cargo_ship_Please_learn_from_my_experiences_.md

 I looked out the small window in front of me.
 The ocean was full of smaller yet dangerous waves travelling incoherently.
 But a pattern had emerged from their movement.
 And one peak had formed to such enormous mass that it began towering over the ship.
-A rogue wave had formed, and we were going to be hit.
+A rogue wave had formed, and it was going to hit our ship.
 I went into shock.
 Everything slowed down.
 Watching that wave grow.
 Every gut-wrenching moment vividly detailed.

 First was the rain.
 The wind blew of the water from the top of the skyscraper wave and showered the ship in heavy downpour.
 This is when I remember the horn sounding.
 A useless attempt at a warning.
 The next I remember was feeling our enormous cargo ship being lifted out of the water with a dizzying speed and ease.
 The rogue wave rolling us over.
 I felt my body being accelerated by gravity with my back first into the seat, a direction I hadn’t expected gravity to pull.
 Looking back towards Joshua I hoped he had made it into the lifeboat with me.
 Only to see him being swept of his feet plummeting toward a background of blue, that I couldn’t determine if was ocean or sky.